lizmat/raku-all-modules/FROGGS/p6-Slang-Piersing/README.md

 ## Slang::Piersing

-This slang allows identifier names like #foo?' and 'foo!':
+This slang allows identifier names like 'foo?' and 'foo!':

 ```perl6
 sub foo?($a, $b) { $a * $b };